TargetHIV: New Name, New Look

 We expect this to increase in the coming months and years.

 These changes involved a huge number of technological updates, many of which our users may not notice.
-For example:

 - The site is optimized for mobile devices (cell phones and tablet computers).
 This means the content will look great no matter how it is being accessed